 Work around Neappoli wifi reporting

-A work around avoiding using up data for now is that you just hold your finger on the screen back home for a few seconds until the black pin is dropped there.
+A work around avoiding using up data for now is that you just hold your finger on the screen back home for a few seconds until the black pin is dropped on the place of the pothole.
 From there you can report an issue too from the comfort of your La-Z-Boy.

 List of reported issues

 Neappoli keeps a list for you of all the reported issues and even receives a notification when the issue is solved.
 The app is somewhat of an extension of the current city website in a way, but much easier to use, as it picks the exact location for you automatically and uses the personal data you have to enter only once.